uic-vis/project-3-raka-s-team/README.md

 For this project, we are deciding to use [React](https://reactjs.org/) to build our website.

+In this repository, all the code is located in the `Project3CS424/cs424-project3/` folder. `Project3CS424/` is the root directory for our webpage, it's a copy of the repository we used for GitHub Pages.

 ## 🍂 Leaflet Concepts

 For each mode, we propose to use the following Leaflet functionalities: